open-cloud/open-cloud.github.io.old/1_user.md

 ###Syndicate

 Syndicate is a scalable storage service.
-It provides a private shared volume that both slivers and users can locally mount as a read/write filesystem.
+It provides a private shared volume that both instances and users can locally mount as a read/write filesystem.
 Syndicate also offers public read-only volumes that contain popular scientific datasets.
 Slices can specify that they want to mount one of these datasets (public volumes).